pantheon-systems/documentation/source/docs/articles/wordpress/cron-for-wordpress.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-If you have protected your site using the Security setting on your dashboard your terminus will be unable to execute cron and you may see Status Report errors on the dashboard.</div>
+If you have protected your site using the Security setting on your Dashboard, Terminus will be unable to execute cron and you may see status report errors on the Dashboard.</div>

 ### Plugins